qiyanjun/books2read/_posts/2016-06-21-How to Win Friends and Influence People.md

 - Fundamental Techniques in Handling People
     - Don't criticize, condemn, or complain.
     - Give honest and sincere appreciation.
-    - Arouse in the other person an eager want.
+    - Arouse in the other person true interests.